usc-isi-digelements/zoomable-bar-chart/README.md

 # zoomable-bar-chart
-A Polymer element that creates a bar chart using d3 with the ability to zoom in on specific areas of the data.
+A Polymer element that creates a bar chart using d3 with the ability to zoom in on specific areas of the data and preserve that selection for use as a filter.

 Example:
 ```html